rust-lang-nursery/rust-cookbook/src/encoding/string/hex.md

 Similarly, a `HEXUPPER::decode` method is provided which takes a `&[u8]` and returns a `Vec<u8>` if the input data is successfully decoded.

-The example below shows a `&[u8]` of data being converted to its hexadecimal representation and then being compared to its expected value.
-The returned hex `String` is then converted back to its original representation and is compared to the original value provided.
+The example below coverts `&[u8]` data to hexadecimal equivalent.
+Compares this value to the expected value.

 ```rust
 # #[macro_use]